Teaching Extreme Weather

 As an educator I want to support climate literacy, but I’m not a science teacher!
 Is the Teaching Extreme Weather course relevant for me?

-Our Teaching Extreme Weather course has been designed to engage, support, and equip science, math and English Language Arts teachers with the tools they need to develop lesson plans aligned to Next Generation Science Standards and the State Standards in their subject area.
+Our Teaching Extreme Weather course has been designed to engage, support, and equip science, teachers with the tools they need to develop lesson plans aligned to Next Generation Science Standards and State Standards.
 Teachers of all subjects wanting support to advance climate literacy in their classroom, should check out our Teaching Climate Change Essentials course for all K-12 educators.

 What background knowledge is necessary to take the course?

 None!
 We designed the course so that we can meet you wherever you are in terms of your knowledge and understanding of extreme weather events and ability to develop lessons and curricula on the topic aligned to NGSS and State Standards in your subject area.